Types of Council meetings

 The Chief Executive Officer must call a special Council meeting if:

-- the special meeting is required by Council resolution; or
+- required by Council resolution; or

 - a written request, signed by the Lord Mayor or nine or more Councillors is lodged.
 The request must state the reason for the meeting and propose a meeting date and time